Damian Naglak

 Head of Engineering | Bedrock Platform | AdTech

-4 days ago in A bid request passes through a Prebid wrapper, an ad server, and an SSAI stitcher before it reaches a buyer.
+1 week ago in A bid request passes through a Prebid wrapper, an ad server, and an SSAI stitcher before it reaches a buyer.
 The OpenRTB supply chain object has never recorded any of them.
 It records who gets paid.

 IAB Tech Lab opened SupplyChain v1.1 for public comment last week, and that is the gap it closes.
 Today the chain shows the companies in the flow of payment. v1.1 lets it also show the companies that handle the request without being paid for the media.